Understanding and Enhancing Queries

 Classifiers without Borders: Incorporating Fielded Text from Neighboring Web Pages.

-To be published in Proceedings of the 31st Annual International ACM SIGIR Conference on Research and Development in Information Retrieval, Singapore, July.
+Conference on Research and Development in Information Retrieval,

 -